nicolodalvit/nicolodalvit.github.io/index.md

 ### Work in Progress

-1. "The Employment and Wage Effect Of Labor Tax Reforms", with Juien Pascal.
+1. "The Employment and Wage Effect Of Labor Tax Reforms", with Julien Pascal.

 ### Working Papers